additiverich/pwnedpasswords/README.md

 Usage:

-`php index.php <path to CSV>`
+`php index.php <path to CSV exported from LastPass>`

+or

+`php index.php <password to check>`

+The differentiation between files and passwords is primitive at the moment, so yeah.

 I wrote and tested this using PHP 7.2 and 5.6.
-Which is nice.